-All across the country, April seems to be that month where we transition from winter to spring.
-It’s often when the air becomes warmer and more active, and the potential for thunderstorms and tornadoes becomes real.
+All across the country, as we transition from winter to spring, it’s often when the air becomes warmer and more active, and the potential for thunderstorms and tornadoes becomes real.
 And in times of crisis, the threat of severe weather deserves added attention.

-So it’s wise to consider two approaches for your safety and well-being.
-Be aware and be prepared.
+So it’s especially wise to consider two approaches for your safety and well-being; be aware and be prepared.

 Know what’s coming